scott2b/storybook-template/DOCS.md

 # Hybrid GitHub+Copier Template

-## template-template repo

-DELETE THIS SECTION IN DERIVED REPOSITORIES

-To use the template-template, simply create a new repository in GitHub and specify scott2b/template-template as the repository template.

-## All derived repositories

 This repository is a *hybrid* template:

 - The `template/` directory contains the Copier template for **final projects**.